-The works by Malcys have been showcased at the international festivals Gaida, Jauna muzika, Iš arti (Lithuania), Ghent Contemporary Music Festival (Belgium), Ravenna Festival (Italy), International Review of Composers in Belgrade (Serbia), ISCM World Music Days in Ljubljana (Slovenia), Sinfonia Baltica in Riga (Latvia), Kremlin Christmas Music Festival, Moscow Autumn, Actual Music Gallery, Yuri Bashmet Festival in Moscow (Russia), 21 ct.
-Perspectives Festival in Yerevan (Armenia), Two Days and Two Nights of New Music in Odessa (Ukraine), Contemporary Music Festival Europe-Asia in Kazan (Tatarstan, Russia), Kiev Music Fest and Gogolfest (Ukraine), Kammermusikfest Lockenhaus (Austria), Euro-Mediterranean Youth Music Expo (Cyprus), Schleswig-Holstein Festival (Germany), Silk Road Arts Festival in Xi'an (China), Sochi International Arts Festival (Russia), Echternach Music Festival (Luxembourg), as well as music festivals in Ankara, Seoul, Berlin, Leipzig, Rotterdam, Haifa and Costa Rica.
+The works by Arvydas Malcys have been showcased at the international festivals Gaida, Jauna muzika, Iš arti, Ghent Contemporary Music Festival, Ravenna Festival, International Review of Composers in Belgrade, ISCM World Music Days in Ljubljana, Sinfonia Baltica Competition in Riga, Kremlin Christmas Music Festival in Moscow, 21 ct.
+Perspectives Festival in Yerevan, Two Days and Two Nights of New Music in Odessa, Contemporary Music Festival Europe-Asia in Kazan, Kiev Music Fest, Kammermusikfest Lockenhaus, International Gallery of Actual Music Festival in Moscow, Gogolfest in Kiev, Euro-Mediterranean Music Expo in Cyprus, Schleswig-Holstein Festival, Usedom Music Festival, Moscow Autumn, Silk Road Arts Festival in Xi'an (China), Echternach Music Festival (Luxembourg), as well as music festivals in Tel Aviv, Ankara, Seoul, Berlin, Leipzig, Rotterdam, Haifa and Costa Rica.

-In 2004, he was awarded 3rd prize for the symphonic composition Only Heaven Above Us at the Sinfonia Baltica International Composers' Competition in Riga; in 2005 - 1st prize for the Concerto for piano and chamber orchestra at the Juozas Karosas Composers' Competition; in 2006 - Conductor's Prize for the composition In memoriam for string orchestra at the composers' competition "Mozart 250" in Moscow; in 2008 - 1st prize for the composition Saxchord for tenor saxophone and string quartet at the Juozas Karosas Composers' Competition; in 2007 – 2nd Prize for Cantus sirenum at the Haifa International Flute Festival, and in 2009 his Narcissus was included in the obligatory program at the Max Rostal Viola Competition in Berlin.
+In 2004 he was awarded 3rd Prize for the symphonic composition "Only Heaven Above Us" at the Sinfonia Baltica International Composers' Competition in Riga, in 2005 - 1st Prize for the Concerto for piano and chamber orchestra at the Juozas Karosas Composers' Competition in Vilnius, in 2006 - Conductor's Prize for the composition "In memoriam" for string orchestra at the composers' competition "Mozart 250" in Moscow, in 2008 - 1st Prize for the composition "Saxchord" for tenor saxophone and string quartet at the Juozas Karosas Composers' Competition.
+In 2007 his "Cantus sirenum" was chosen as a recommended work at the Haifa International Flute Festival, and in 2009 his "Narcissus" was included in the obligatory program at the Max Rostal Viola Competition in Berlin.

-Instrumental music makes up the most significant part of Malcys' creative output.
+Instrumental music makes up the most significant part of Arvydas Malcys' creative output.
 In a number of his works for various instrumental settings, the tendencies of absolute music fit well with nearly expressionistic imagery and sound poetry reminiscent of the impressionism; a feel for neoclassical forms with aleatory and a penchant for colourful textures and specific sound effects.
 Having a discriminating ear, he takes special interest in timbre possibilities of different instruments in various registers of their range.
-Well familiar with peculiarities of instruments, especially strings, Malcys manipulates manifold expressional possibilities of individual instruments and their combinations, and thereby shapes them to serve as strongly-flavoured personifications, well-nigh "theatrical" characters.
+Well familiar with peculiarities of instruments, Arvydas Malcys manipulates manifold expressional possibilities of individual instruments and their combinations, and thereby shapes them to serve as strongly-flavoured personifications, well-nigh "theatrical" characters.
 His music is fraught with contrast, grotesque and irony.